-If you have already scheduled a trial lesson with a member of our placement team, please go to the Trial Lessons web page, use the appropriate paypal button for payment and bring the printed receipt to the front desk when you come for the lesson.
+If you have already scheduled a trial lesson with a member of our placement team, and would like to pay online, you can go to the Trial Lessons web page and use the appropriate paypal button for payment and bring the printed receipt to the front desk when you come for the lesson.

 Firstly, we encourage you to discuss this with your teacher.
 Often a conversation can open up new avenues and facilitate a discovery which had been preventing the connection.
-If there are still concerns, please contact the Director of Private Instruction at 781-749-7565 ext.
-23 who will help to find a more suitable placement with the help of the department chair and the outgoing faculty member.
+If there are still concerns, please contact the Hingham Placement Coordinator at 781-749-7565 ext.
+10 who will help to find a more suitable placement with the help of the department chair and the outgoing faculty member.

 Finding a new time slot with the same teacher is challenging once a teacher’s schedule is set.
 We advise that you try to pick a time slot when working with our admissions team during placement that will allow for any changes such as sports starting up.
 The consistency of private instruction is one the keys to its success.
-Please contact the Director of Private Instruction who will try to accommodate a switch, but we cannot guarantee a mutually satisfying solution.
+Please contact the Hingham Placement Coordinator who will try to accommodate a switch, but we cannot guarantee a mutually satisfying solution.

 The Suzuki Method is a process of teaching children based on how they develop language.
 In our Suzuki program students have two lessons a week, one private lesson and one lesson in a group comprised of musicians of similar age and ability.
 Just as parents play an active role in teaching children their mother-tongue, parents here too, play an active role in their child's development.
 By attending lessons and working with the teachers, parents are instructed on how to help their children practice at home.
 In addition to daily practice, students also have a daily listening assignment which help develop their ear and learn the repertoire.
 Suzuki students and parents participate in a community which includes play-ins, concerts, and parent meetings to celebrate their children's progress.